TGenNorth/ISGPipeline/README.txt

 --DESCRIPTION--
 --------------------------------------------------------------------------------

-[TODO add description of pre-processing]
+ISG (In-Silico Genotyper) uses BWA to align NGS reads against the reference (creating bam files), and it uses MUMmer to align fasta-formatted, sequenced genomes to call SNPs.
+It then uses the GATK Unified Genotyper to call and determine ambiguity of SNPs from the bam files, and puts them into vcf format.
+ISG performs "intelligent" alignment, using data at whatever stage they are provided (e.g., reads, bams, vcfs, fastas).
+Adding further sample files and rerunning will process the new additions and create a new variant matrix.
+All previously called variant loci are checked in the new samples, and any newly found variant positions are checked/verified in the earlier samples.

-ISG (In-Silico Genotyper) creates a matrix of SNPs across multiple taxa.
+ISG creates a matrix of SNPs across multiple taxa.
 At its core, ISG merges single sample VCF files into a matrix.
 However, it is more complicated than that because not every sample has genotype information for a particular locus and not every genotyped locus is necessarily correct.
 In fact, ISG expects that many